Transmission ERDA of ubiquitous deuterium in H-containing materials: Results and discussion

-Considering the whole analysis procedure to determine the D/H ratios in table \ref{table-1}, we recognize that the advantageous features of T-ERDA is certainly due to the one-dimensional layout of the measurement.
+Considering the whole analysis procedure to determine the D/H ratios in Table \ref{table-1}, we recognize that the advantageous features of T-ERDA is certainly due to the one-dimensional layout of the measurement.
 This simplifies the analysis procedure, for example, the constant ${\rm d}\sigma / {\rm d}\Omega$ discussed before, hence allows to determine the D/H values without using a reference sample.
-In the coincidence-ERDA, D and H signals are collected in a different geometry \cite{Ros2015}, which requires a normalization factor obtained from measurements of a reference sample.
-In the present T-ERDA, the uncertainties of the D densities noted in table \ref{table-1} corresponds to the sensitivity to the amount of D, i.e., (2--3)$\times 10^{17}$ D/cm$^{3}$.
-Typically, the sensitivity is limited by the background yield under the D peak in the spectrum, which stems mainly from nuclear reactions in the irradiated sample.
-On the other hand, in the coincidence-ERDA, the background yield can be suppressed by signal processing, which enables high-sensitivity measurements.
+In the present T-ERDA, the uncertainties of the D concentrations noted in Table \ref{table-1} corresponds to the sensitivity to the amount of D, i.e., $\sim$$10^{17}$ D/cm$^{3}$.
+Typically, the sensitivity is limited by the background yield under the D peak in the spectrum, which stems mainly from nuclear reactions occurring in the sample.